- Brake motor to allow machine rotary and stop smoothly

 Retail – for jewelry polishing and other fine metal applications

 Construction – for the deburring of building construction tools and materials.
 Such include cement and stone, hardware – including fasteners like screws and bolts, etc.

 Mining – for the polishing and cleaning of stones and rock aggregates.

-Additional industries that use barrel tumbling machine for metal parts include agriculture, electronics, aviation, automotive, healthcare, and several others.
+Additional industries that use barrel tumbling machines for metal parts include agriculture, electronics, aviation, automotive, healthcare, and several others.